Folic acid and folate are both terms for a type of B vitamin (vitamin B9).

 The best way to get the daily requirement of essential vitamins is to eat a wide variety of foods.
 Most people in the United States get enough folic acid in their diet because there is plenty of it in the food supply.

 The Recommended Dietary Allowance (RDA) for vitamins reflects how much of each vitamin most people should get each day.

 - The RDA for vitamins may be used as goals for each person.

-- How much of each vitamin you need depends on your age and gender.
+- How much of each vitamin you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.

 The Food and Nutrition Board of the National Academies of Sciences, Engineering, and Medicine Recommended Intakes for Individuals - Daily Reference Intakes (DRIs) for folate: